waku-org/nwaku-compose/README.md

 export KEYSTORE_PASSWORD=PICK_A_PASSWORD
 ```

+`docker-compose` [will read the `./.env` file](https://docs.docker.com/compose/environment-variables/set-environment-variables/#additional-information-3) from the filesystem, so feel free to save these value in a `.env` file.

 **🔑 1.
 Register RLN membership**

 The RLN membership is your access key to The Waku Network.
 Its registration is done onchain, and allows your nwaku node to publish messages in a decentralized and private way, respecting some [rate limits](https://rfc.vac.dev/spec/64/#rate-limit-exceeded).